 If this isn’t your first purchase you’re in luck because a record of on-time mortgage payments is reassuring to lenders, but you will still find a rigorous process of hoops to jump through.

 Make sure you have your finances in order, gathering a detailed paper trail on all your incomes and outgoings, and find a reliable, experienced mortgage advisor.
+Remember, your property will be security for the mortgage.

 Across the capital sales are taking longer to complete and transaction levels are considerably down compared with the pre-2007/8 market.
 Chains, in particular, can be extremely fragile.
 In this climate it’s absolutely key for sellers to choose an estate agent who will do a good job of pricing the property correctly – the right price is absolutely crucial to getting a sale.